-If you need further help about privileged wills, you can contact your nearest citizens advice bureau or seek legal advice.
+If you need further help about privileged wills, you can contact your nearest Citizens Advice Bureau or seek legal advice.

 Once a will has been made, it should be kept in a safe place and other documents should not be attached to it.
 There are a number of places where you can keep a will:-

-- with a solicitor or accountant
+with a solicitor or accountant

-- at a bank
+at a bank

-- in England and Wales at the Principal Registry of the Family Division of the High Court, a District Registry or Probate Sub-Registry for safe keeping.
-If you wish to deposit a will in this way you should visit the District Registry or Probate Sub-Registry or write to:-
+at the Principal Registry of the Family Division of the High Court, a District Registry or Probate Sub-Registry for safe keeping.
+If you wish to deposit a will in this way you should visit the District Registry or Probate Sub-Registry or write to:

-The Probate Department
+Probate Department (England and Wales)

-The Principal Registry of the Family Division
+Principal Registry of the Family Division

 First Avenue House